hdShang/arxiv-daily/docs/cs-CL/2025-08-25/papers/250903528v1-the-prolific-dataset-leveraging-llms-to-unveil-the-italian-lawmaking.md

 ---
 layout: default
-title: The ProLiFIC dataset: Leveraging LLMs to Unveil the Italian Lawmaking Process
+title: "The ProLiFIC dataset: Leveraging LLMs to Unveil the Italian Lawmaking Process"
 ---

 # The ProLiFIC dataset: Leveraging LLMs to Unveil the Italian Lawmaking Process